hoangduytran/blender-manual/manual/editors/preferences/input.rst

    This panel is only available on Windows or macOS.

-Multitouch Gestures
+Multi-touch Gestures
-   Use multitouch gestures for navigation with touchpad, instead of scroll wheel emulation.
+   Use multi-touch gestures for navigation with touchpad, instead of scroll wheel emulation.

 Tablet